 Navy Pier & Nighttime Bonus

 Depending on your schedule, you might get to see the Navy Pier fireworks on Wednesday or Saturday nights.
-This pier is a hub of activity, offering restaurants, shops, theaters, and rides—perfect for a post-tour visit or as a standalone experience.
+This pier is a hub of activity, offering restaurants, shops, theaters, and rides—great for a post-tour visit or as a standalone experience.

 Several reviews mention how the tour’s timing aligns perfectly with the pier’s lively atmosphere, making it a memorable finish.